Brandonio-c/Frontier-Exploration/README.md

 3. **Information-Gain Frontier Exploration:**
 These algorithms are designed to maximize the agent's ability to learn.
 They frequently follow metrics like entropy or mutual information, which quantify the uncertainty or information content of uncharted territory, to concentrate on places that promise the most interesting data.

+### Frontier Exploration Basic
+1. **Sensors and Mapping:**
+Frontier exploration is fundamentally dependent on sensors.
+Sensors provide an agent/robotic system information about its environment.
+Common sensors utilised within the field include LiDAR, cameras, depth sensors, inertial measurement units (IMU), time of flight (TOF) and many more.
+In recent frontier exploration projects, agents are able to create and update maps of the region being explored in real-time by employing Simultaneous Localization and Mapping (SLAM) algorithms which often employ 3D occupancy grid maps and aid in efficient real-time navigation when employed in a human-machine teamed environment

 ### Decision-Making in Frontier Exploration
 1. **The Role of -Making:**